background-image

 • Tailor your resume to highlight relevant forensic engineering experience.

-• Include keywords from the job description to pass through Applicant Tracking Systems (ATS).
+• Include keywords from the job description to help pass ATS screenings.

 Common Mistakes to Avoid